mollenburger/CropLand/README.md

 **breedDataCollector**
 (Contains rules for data output)
 Attributes:
   - breed
     - what type of agent should data be collected for?
   - {agent_reporters}
     - dict of names and agent-level attributes to report
   - {model_reporters}
     - dict of names and model-level attributes to report

 Methods:
   - collect
     - collect all data corresponding to model_reporters and agent_reporters of the specified type (Owner, CropPlot, Land)

 # TODO
 - wealth carry-over between steps
-    What percentage of total should carry over?
+    What percentage of total should carry over? simple rule convert total wealth -> food needed for the family + money food doesnt carry over, money based on costs/family expenses and what's left carries over.
+Depends on household size (ARBES data)--input costs influence harvest amounts--based on paper 2 scenarios... shouldn't be a lot of carry-over

 - variable expansion rate
-    How many CropPlots (ha) can an Owner expand in a given step?
+    How many CropPlots (ha) can an Owner expand in a given step? tricky because the work is done in the dry season--connected to hh size?

 - teams/tractors component
     "mechanization level" as Owner attribute
     expansion rate/initial number of CropPlot agents to be determined by mechanization level

 - penalty on move/expand
-    "cost" associated with clearing new land--as monetary cost? labor limit?
+    "cost" associated with clearing new land--as monetary cost? labor limit? [cost for using draft animals] no more than 2-3 ha move/expand per turn

 - explicit labor limitations
     "household size" as Owner attribute limiting (along with mechanization level) the expansion rate/max total land size

 - move based on declining land potential instead of set number of steps
+  - move least productive plots each step

 - implement tree planting

 # Calibration

 - land suitability:
-    based on Landsat classification, include "bonus" for nearer to village?
+    based on Landsat classification, include "bonus" for nearer to village? keep suitability as biophysical measure, have village proximity as an add-on/factor -> 2 components to suitability: biophysical + socio-economic based on distance/mgt/etc (suitability+feasbility)

 - fallowing/cultivation impacts on land potential
     Should vary spatially, owner-level differences?

 - suitability - potential - harvest - wealth relationships in general